 Over the years WhatsApp has evolved into a messaging app which does a lot more than just messaging.
-Although messaging still remains at the core of WhatsApp, the app itself has become a multi-purpose tool which allows users to make video and audio calls, send and receive payments, and even handle customer relation communications among other things.
+Although messaging still remains at the core of WhatsApp, the app itself has become a multi-purpose tool.
+It allows users to make video and audio calls, you can send and receive payments on WhatsApp, and even handle customer relation communications among other things.
 What I like most about WhatsApp is that even though it packs so many features, on the surface, it still remains one of the simplest and most accessible messaging apps.
 That said, the simplicity does make it harder for users who want to use these extra features.
 In this article, we are going to solve that problem.
-If you are someone who is looking to get more out of his WhatsApp, here are the 30 best WhatsApp tips and tricks that you should use in 2020.
+If you are someone who is looking to get more out of his WhatsApp, here are the 30 best WhatsApp tips and tricks that you should use in 2021.

 The Best WhatsApp Tricks on Android and iOS